-According to the Bureau of Economic Analysis (BEA), the Pine tree state’s GDP has risen by $5 billion over the last decade (2010-2020), from $52 billion to $57 billion.
-Part of this growth has been fueled by the surge in the state’s industrial output which includes products such as paper, lumber and wood, electronic equipment, leather products, food products, textiles and bio-technology.
+According to the Bureau of Economic Analysis (BEA), the Pine Tree State’s GDP has risen by $5 billion over the last decade (2010–2020), from $52 billion to $57 billion.
+Part of this growth has been fueled by a surge in the state’s industrial output, which includes products such as paper, lumber and wood, electronic equipment, leather products, food products, textiles and bio-technology.

 Below are some interesting statistics on small businesses in the Pine Tree State:

 - There are 149,355 SMBs representing 99.2% of all businesses in the state.

 - According to the Kaufman Foundation Indicators of Entrepreneurship, Maine has 88.13% of total start-ups still thriving after one year, compared with 77.28% in New Hampshire, 78.82% in Vermont, and 82.74% in Massachusetts.
 This makes Maine number one in the country for the percentage of start-ups that are active after one year.

 - There are 293,872 people employed by small businesses.
 They represent 57.2% of all employees in the state.

 - Access to seed capital is quite easy.
 A large network of investors like the Maine Technology Institute and local banks partner with entrepreneurs to offer them loans and grants for start-ups or to expand their businesses.

 - The average median income for self-employed people who run their own businesses is $49,000.
 That’s $23,000 more than those whose businesses are not incorporated.

 - There are 1,610 small business exporters in Maine that account for 56.4% of the state’s $2.4 billion worth of revenue in total exports.